acpfog/shell/README.md

 ### `fix_ssh.sh` updates a path stored in SSH_AUTH_SOCK for screen's sessions

+When ssh-agent is used with GNU screen, it stops working after a screen's session reattaching.
+A path to a ssh-agent's socket stored in the SSH_AUTH_SOCK environment variable should be updated.
-Script `fix_ssh.sh` contains a function for update a path to ssh-agent socket
+Script `fix_ssh.sh` contains a function for updating the socket location.